bigdreamsweb3/trustlink-pay/README.md

 Blockchain payments should feel familiar for normal users while still giving developers verifiable settlement and better privacy design.

-## TSN V1 settlement model

-TSN V1 is the current TrustLink Pay settlement model.
-It keeps the identity layer and settlement layer separate so the app stays simple for users while the payment path remains replayable and verifiable without exposing a direct sender-wallet-to-recipient-wallet graph.

-In practice:

-- TINs remain the public payment identity.
-- Crankers handle settlement work.
-- Vaults and epoch accounting handle payout and reconciliation.
-- Implementation details live in the dedicated protocol docs.

-See [TSN V1 PRU architecture](./docs/TSN-V1-PRU-ARCHITECTURE.md) and [TSN-mediated TINS operations](./docs/TSN-TINS-MEMPOOL-IMPLEMENTATION.md) for the full protocol model.

 ## What TrustLink Pay Is

 TrustLink Pay combines two main protocol layers: